DevExpress-Examples/xaf-how-to-implement-dependent-views-in-a-dashboardview-filter-based-on-selection/Readme.md

 2. In the `OnActivated` method, retrieve `DashboardViewItems` via the `FindItem` method, and subscribe to the `ControlCreated` event of a `DashboardViewItem` whose `ListView` is used to filter data (hereinafter referred to as `SourceView`).
 4. In the `ControlCreated` event handler retrieve the `SourceView` via the [DashboardViewItem.InnerView](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Editors.DashboardViewItem.InnerView?p=netframework) property and subscribe to its [SelectionChanged](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.View.SelectionChanged?p=netframework) event.
 5. In the `SelectionChanged` event handler, retrieve the View to be filtered (hereinafter referred to as `TargetView`) in the same way as the previous step.
-6. To get an object to filter on, use the [ListView.CurrentObject](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ListView.CurrentObject?p=netframework) property.
+6. To get an object that is used for filtering, use the [ListView.CurrentObject](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ListView.CurrentObject?p=netframework) property.
 7. You can now add `CriteriaOperator` to the [TargetView.CollectionSource.Criteria](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.CollectionSourceBase.Criteria?p=netframework) dictionary to filter the `TargetView`.
 In this example, we created an `InOperator` that uses `SourceView` objects to filter the **AssignedTo** column.

 ## Files to Review